 - Barron's Essential Words for GRE

-There are various blogging websites, dedicated to the GRE test, that one can have access to over the Internet.
-Reading blogs will help you increase general and GRE specific knowledge along with increasing your speed of reading.
-The new words that you come across while reading blogs can also be added to your own GRE verbal vocabulary list.
+There are various blogging websites, dedicated to the test, that one can have access to over the Internet.
+Reading blogs will help you increase general and specific knowledge along with increasing your speed of reading.
+The new words that you come across while reading blogs can also be added to your own vocabulary list.
 Another good way to improve vocabulary is to start writing a blog.
 This is because, through the reviews and comments that one receives on the written material, a fair amount of self-assessment is done.
 This also helps in using good English and building confidence to apply and remember words.
-A few GRE specific blogs are available at the following links:
+A few test specific blogs are available at the following links:

 News Websites and Newspaper Articles:

 Though the news is often better enjoyed when heard, it is sometimes remembered longer, when read.
 International news websites of CNN, CNBC and BBC are great for reading news.
-Though only the Analytical Writing section of the GRE demands explicit knowledge of issues and general awareness, but it will not harm the student to read newspaper articles for better reading, comprehension and general knowledge.
+Though only the Analytical Writing section of the examination demands explicit knowledge of issues and general awareness, but it will not harm the student to read newspaper articles for better reading, comprehension and general knowledge.
 News does not only provide knowledge, but it also opens new avenues for thought and application of knowledge.
 A word or phrase read in one context can mean something completely different, when used in another.
-Newspaper reading helps in application of similar thoughts and words in different situations; a skill which is a must have for GRE.
+Newspaper reading helps in application of similar thoughts and words in different situations; a skill which is a must have for this test.

 3. Attend Webinars:

 Seminars which are held over the Internet are called Webinars.
 Webinars are held on various topics and issues.
-For the GRE, there are many subject-specific webinars which are held to improve subject-matter knowledge.
+For the test, there are many subject-specific webinars which are held to improve subject-matter knowledge.
 Webinars are held by trainers/speakers/tutors/experts, who talk about a subject or topic in detail.
-Attending these webinars is not only a cost effective way of gaining insight into a topic, but it also helps students improve their GRE verbal vocabulary by learning new English words, their usage and applicability.
+Attending these webinars is not only a cost effective way of gaining insight into a topic, but it also helps students improve their vocabulary by learning new English words, their usage and applicability.